Trigun

 Trigun (トライガン, Toraigan) is a Japanese manga series written and illustrated by Yasuhiro Nightow.
-It was first serialized in Tokuma Shoten's shōnen manga magazine Monthly Shōnen Captain from March 1995 to December 1996, until the magazine ceased its publication; its chapters were collected in three tankōbon volumes.
-The series continued its publication in Shōnen Gahosha's seinen manga magazine Young King OURs, under the title Trigun Maximum, from October 1997 to March 2007.
-Shōnen Gahosha republished the Trigun chapters in two volumes, and collected the Trigun Maximum chapters in 14 volumes.

-Set on the fictional planet known as No Man's Land, the plot follows Vash the Stampede, a famous gunman who is constantly fighting bounty hunters seeking to obtain the immense bounty on his head.
-As the narrative progresses, Vash's past is explored.
-Trigun originated from Nightow's fascination with Western movies.
-Nightow wanted Vash to be different from cowboys in Western movies by avoiding killing enemies and instead exploring the characters involved in each story arc.
+It was first serialized in Tokuma Shoten's shōnen manga magazine Monthly Shōnen Captain from March 1995 to December 1996, at which time the magazine ceased publication.
+Its chapters were collected in three tankōbon volumes.
+The series continued its publication in Shōnen Gahosha's seinen manga magazine Young King OURs, under the title Trigun Maximum (トライガンマキシマム, Toraigan Makishimamu), from October 1997 to March 2007.
+Shōnen Gahosha republished the Trigun chapters in two volumes and collected the Trigun Maximum chapters in fourteen volumes.
+Set on the fictional planet known as No Man's Land, the plot follows Vash the Stampede, a famous gunman constantly fighting bounty hunters seeking the immense bounty on his head.
+Trigun originated from Nightow's fascination with Western movies with Vash standing out due to his pacifist nature.

-Trigun was adapted into a 26-episode anime television series by Madhouse; it aired on TV Tokyo from April to September 1998.
+Trigun was adapted into a 26-episode anime television series by Madhouse that aired on TV Tokyo from April to October 1998.
 An anime feature film, Trigun: Badlands Rumble, premiered in Japan in April 2010.
-A second anime television series adaptation produced by Orange, titled Trigun Stampede, premiered in January 2023.
+Orange produced a reboot anime television series titled Trigun Stampede, premiered in 2023, which was followed by a sequel, Trigun Stargaze, in 2026.
 In North America, both manga series have been licensed by Dark Horse Comics.
-The anime series was first licensed by Geneon Entertainment and started broadcast in the United States, as part of Cartoon Network's Adult Swim programming block, in 2003; the series was later licensed by Funimation.

 In 2009, Trigun Maximum won the Best Comic category at the 40th Seiun Awards.
-Critical response to the manga has been generally positive based on Vash and his friends' actions and relationships, as well as the handling of action scenes.
-However, critics disliked Vash's predicament in regards to his pacifism and the plot being hard to understand.
-The anime series was similarly positively received.
+Critical response to the manga has been generally positive, with praise for Vash and his friends' actions and relationships as well as the handling of action scenes.
+However, criticism has been directed to the art that sometimes make it hard to distinguish what is going on during reading.